Frances Claire Chenevix-Trench1

 Major Sir Edward Seymour was born on 10 February 1877.2 He was the son of Lt.-Col. Leopold Richard Seymour and Mary Hubbard Sturgis.1,2 He married Lady Blanche Frances Conyngham, daughter of Henry Francis Conyngham, 4th Marquess Conyngham and Hon.
 Frances Elizabeth Sarah Eveleigh-de Moleyns, on 29 July 1905.1 He died on 28 February 1948 at age 71.2

-Major Sir Edward Seymour fought in the Nile Expedition in 1898.2 He fought in the Boer War between 1900 and 1902.2 He was Comptroller to HRH The Duchess of Albany in 1908.2 He fought in the First World War, where he was mentioned in despatches.2 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.).1 He gained the rank of Major in the service of the Grenadier Guards.1 He was invested as a Officer, Order of the British Empire (O.B.E.).1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).1 He held the office of Equerry to HM Queen Alexandra between 1923 and 1925.2 He was Comptroller to HRH Princess Victoria between 1925 and 1935.2 He held the office of Extra Equerry to HM King George V in 1935.2 He held the office of Extra Equerry to HM King Edward VIII in 1936.2 He held the office of Extra Equerry to HM King George VI between 1937 and 1948.2
+He fought in the Nile Expedition in 1898.2 He fought in the Boer War between 1900 and 1902.2 He was Comptroller to HRH The Duchess of Albany in 1908.2 He fought in the First World War, where he was mentioned in despatches.2 He gained the rank of Major in the Grenadier Guards.1 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.)1 He was awarded the Distinguished Service Order (D.S.O.)1 He was appointed Officer, Order of the British Empire (O.B.E.)1 He held the office of Equerry to HM Queen Alexandra between 1923 and 1925.2 He was Comptroller to HRH Princess Victoria between 1925 and 1935.2 He held the office of Extra Equerry to HM King George V in 1935.2 He held the office of Extra Equerry to HM King Edward VIII in 1936.2 He held the office of Extra Equerry to HM King George VI between 1937 and 1948.2

 Children of Major Sir Edward Seymour and Lady Blanche Frances Conyngham